Deputy Michael Miles

 Oakland County (MI) Sheriff’s Office

-Washington, DC—The National Law Enforcement Officers Memorial Fund has selected Deputy Michael Miles, of the Oakland County (MI) Sheriff’s Office, as the recipient of its Officer of the Month Award for November 2018.
+Washington, DC—The National Law Enforcement Officers Memorial Fund has named Deputy Michael Miles, of the Oakland County (MI) Sheriff’s Office, as the recipient of its Officer of the Month Award for November 2018.

 During the early morning hours of January 28, 2018, Deputy Miles was on patrol in the Orion Township area.
 At around 2:30 am, a car traveling at a high speed passed him, so the he turned his patrol vehicle around in pursuit of the speeding vehicle.